Femshot/Playground/SETUP_GVIM.md

-This explains how to set up Vim on Ubuntu 18.04 on Windows Subsystem for Linux 2 (WSL2) to activate GUI interface.
+This explains how to set up Vim(specfically Gvim) on Ubuntu on Windows Subsystem for Linux 2 (WSL2) to activate GUI interface.

 ## Environments
-* Windows 10 Home
+* Windows 10
-* Ubuntu 18.04 on Windows Subsystem for Linux 2 (WSL2)
+* Ubuntu on Windows Subsystem for Linux 2 (WSL2)

 ## Steps